BlancheBerneron/GreenPeace.github.io/index.md

 This could already give us a hint of topics observe in the peaks.

-### Is there an increasing tendency on Climate Change quotes frequency?
+### Is there an increasing tendency on climate change quotes frequency?

 When performing a linear trend curve, we observe a minimal increase of quotes per month, not statistically at all.
+Indeed the slope is very low so it seems that the climate change discussion has not increased through the years.
+However, we observe that events triggering conversation about this topic make picks in the graph whereas in the periods of time with no events, climate change is not much quoted.
+This high variation on the number of quotes is responsible for the low slope through the years.

-<center> <h1>Who talks about Climate Change? </h1> </center>
+<center> <h1>Who talks about climate change? </h1> </center>

-Let’s now look into people that are most quoted in relation to Climate Change from the past 5 years.
+Let’s now look into people that are most quoted in relation to climate change from the past 5 years.
-_Are the most quoted people for Climate Change talk **only** about Climate Change?_
+_Are the most quoted people for climate change talk **only** about climate Change?_

 <div class="flourish-embed flourish-cards" data-src="visualisation/8165651"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
  **Figure 4:** Top most quoted speaker.

 It seems that is not the case, but still it is a hot topic!
-Indeed, in adverage a third of speakers' quotes are about Climate Change.
+Indeed, in adverage a third of speakers' quotes are about climate change.

 *Do you see a trend between most quoted speakers?*

-You want to say that Politics speakes more about Climate change, right?
+You want to say that Politics speakes more about climate change, right?
-But if we observe Occupations of most quoted speakers about Climate Chnage over top occupation of most quoted speakers we have the following graph:
+But if we observe Occupations of most quoted speakers about climate Chnage over top occupation of most quoted speakers we have the following graph:
 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/8163210"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-Politics are not significant quoted about only Climate Change!
+Politics are not significant quoted about only climate change!

 Ok, this wasn't faire, what about gender?
 Is there a gender that is quoting more climate change?
 <div class="flourish-embed flourish-chart" data-src="visualisation/8165365"><script src="https://public.flourish.studio/resources/embed.js"></script></div>